NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 The DEM used as a constraint can be either the existing gridded MOLA product, or it can be created from MOLA with ``point2dem`` (:numref:`jitter_solve_ctx_dem`).
+Here the second option was used.
 Consider increasing the values of ``--heights-from-dem-weight`` and ``--heights-from-dem-robust-threshold`` to tighten the constraint.
 Values up to 0.3 for both were tried and they worked well.

 .. figure:: ../images/jitter_ctx_dem_drg.png
    :name: jitter_ctx_dem_drg